An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

-We summarize our contributions below. \begin{itemize} \item To the best of our knowledge, the present work is the first to develop an online learning framework (for pricing and staffing) in a queueing system.
+We summarize our contributions below. \begin{itemize} \item To the best of our knowledge, the present work is the first to develop an online learning framework for joint pricing and staffing in a queueing system {with logarithmic regret bound in the total number of customers served (Theorem \ref{thm: regret direct})}.
 Due to the complex nature of queueing systems, previous research often resorts to asymptotic heavy-traffic analysis to approximately solve for desired operational decisions.
 The ingenuity of our online learning method lies in the ability to obtain the optimal solutions without needing the system scale (e.g., arrival rate and service rate) to grow large.
-The other appeal of our method is its robustness, especially in its independence on the detailed distributions of service and arrival times.
+The other appeal of our method is its robustness, especially in its weaker dependence on the distributions of service and arrival times.

-\item A critical step of the regret analysis is the treatment of the transient system dynamics, because when improved operational decisions are obtained and implemented at the beginning of a new period, the queueing performance will shift away from previously established steady-state performance.
-Towards this, we develop a new way to treat and bound the transient queueing performance in the regret analysis of our online learning algorithm.
-Comparing to previous literature (e.g., the regret bound is $O(T^{2/3})$ in \cite{Huh2009}), our analysis of the regret due to nonstationarity gives a much tighter logarithmic bound.
-We believe that the regret analysis in the present paper may be extended to other queueing systems which share similar properties to $GI/GI/1$.
+\item A critical step in the regret analysis is the treatment of the transient system dynamics, because when improved operational decisions are obtained and implemented at the beginning of a new period, the queueing performance will shift away from previously established steady-state level.
+Towards this, we develop a new way to treat and bound the transient queueing performance in the regret analysis of our online learning algorithm {(Theorem \ref{thm: non-stationary error}).
+Bounding the transient error also guarantees convergence of the SGD iteration (Theorem \ref{thm: broadiezeevi}). } Comparing to previous literature (e.g., the regret bound is $O(T^{2/3})$ in \cite{Huh2009}), our analysis of the regret due to nonstationarity gives a much tighter logarithmic bound.
+In addition, the regret analysis in the present paper may be extended to other queueing systems which share similar properties to $GI/GI/1$.

-\item Supplementing the theoretical results of our regret bound, we evaluate the practical effectiveness of our method by conducting comprehensive simulation experiments; we show that our online algorithm is effective for several representative $GI/GI/1$ queues, even when certain model assumptions are relaxed.
-In addition, we compare optimal solutions generated from the online learning algorithm to previously established results based on heavy-traffic limits of the queueing model. \end{itemize}
+\item Supplementing the theoretical results of our regret bound, we evaluate the practical effectiveness of our method by conducting comprehensive numerical experiments.
+Our simulations draw the following two main conclusions.
+First, our method is robust in several dimensions: (i) GOLiQ exhibits convincing performance for $GI/GI/1$ queues having representative arrival and service distributions; (ii) GOLiQ remains effective even when certain theoretical assumptions are relaxed.
+Furthermore, in order to clearly highlight the advantages of our online learning approach relative to the previous results of heavy-traffic limits, we provide a careful performance comparison of these two methods.
+We show that GOLiQ is more effective in any one of the following three cases: the system scale is not too large, {staffing cost is high}, or service times are more variable. \end{itemize}